StevenTammen/steventammen.com/content/categories/exercise/_index.md

 ##### You don't have to pick just one HIIT exercise

 Personally, I do mostly stick with jumping rope.
 I just find it to be way more fun than any of the other options.
 But if you wish, you can add in more variety by doing some of the other HIIT options alongside jumping rope.
 Battle ropes and kettlebells also both allow for extreme variety in workouts, making them also very good choices.
+It's in traveling that jump ropes clearly shine, in my opinion.

 <!--
 Only doing a subset of these requires less gear overall, but I've found variety to be critical for two super-important reasons: